madbence/co-lock/README.md

 Creates a lock on `target`, yields with `release` when the lock can be acquired.
 If cannot acquire lock within `timeout`, throws error.

+Yielding `release` gives control to the next *thread* in the lock's queue.

 ## License